 ![]() |

 | The percentages between the images show the number of people affected.
-Note at the top right, the adverse effects on lifespan if the disease isn't slowed or reversed. |
+Note at the top right, the adverse effects in years on lifespan if the disease isn't slowed or reversed. |

 Stages: